nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_cdc/readme.md

 ## Run the example

 1. Run the host_cdc_serial example.
 The printed guide is displayed.
 Follow the guide to modify the demo.
-2. Plug in the CDC device.
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Plug in the CDC device.
 The attached information is printed out.
 3. Type a string and the string is sent to the CDC device if the string length is greater than
 <br> USB_HOST_SEND_RECV_PER_TIME.
 If the length is shorter than the
     USB_HOST_SEND_RECV_PER_TIME, the string is echoed back later.